 To get married in the State of Washington each couple needs to obtain a Washington State marriage license.
 In short, you cannot get legally married without a license.
-I became a licensed notary in the state of Washington in 2012.
-This license has allowed me to help you obtain your marriage license and do all the running around that goes with it.

 First, the facts:

 - Washington State marriage licenses become valid for use on the third day following application and are then valid for 60 days.
 For example, if an application is made on Wednesday, the first day the marriage license can be used is Saturday and the last day it can be used is 60 days later.